Skip to main content

 rs6259 (A-allele) Increased SHBG production and binding affinity.
 Lower percentage of free testosterone.
 Similar to rs1799941, these individuals often need their protocols optimized based on free testosterone levels rather than total testosterone.

 Understanding a patient’s genetic predisposition for SHBG production is fundamental to interpreting their lab work correctly.
-It explains why some individuals can have a of 600 ng/dL and feel symptomatic, while others feel optimal at the same level.
+It explains why some individuals can have a total testosterone of 600 ng/dL and feel symptomatic, while others feel optimal at the same level.
 The genetic data provides a framework for personalizing therapy to achieve an optimal level of bioavailable hormone, which is the ultimate therapeutic goal.

 Academic